mattermost/mattermost-developer-documentation/site/content/integrate/apps/using-third-party-api/_index.md

 ---
-title: "Third Party APIs"
+title: "Third-party APIs"
 heading: "Using third-party APIs for Apps"
-description: "Mattermost Apps framework provides services for using remote (3rd party) OAuth2 HTTP APIs, and receiving authenticated webhook notifications from remote systems."
+description: "Mattermost Apps framework provides services for using remote (third-party) OAuth2 HTTP APIs, and receiving authenticated webhook notifications from remote systems."
 subsection: "apps"
 weight: 90
 ---

-There are 2 examples here to illustrate the [OAuth2](#hello-oauth2) and [webhook](#hello-webhooks) support.
+There are two examples here to illustrate the [OAuth2](#hello-oauth2) and [webhook](#hello-webhooks) support.

 ## Hello OAuth2!

-Here is an example of an HTTP App ([source](https://github.com/mattermost/mattermost-plugin-apps/tree/master/examples/go/hello-oauth2)), written in Go and runnable on http://localhost:8080.
+This is an example of an HTTP app ([source](https://github.com/mattermost/mattermost-plugin-apps/tree/master/examples/go/hello-oauth2)), written in Go and runnable on http://localhost:8080.

-- It contains a `manifest.json`, declares itself an HTTP application, requests permissions and binds itself to locations in the Mattermost UI.
+- It contains a `manifest.json`, declares itself an HTTP application, requests permissions, and binds itself to locations in the Mattermost user interface.
-- In its `bindings` function it declares 3 commands: `configure`, `connect`, and `send`.
+- In its `bindings` function it declares three commands: `configure`, `connect`, and `send`.
 - Its `send` function mentions the user by their Google name, and lists their Google Calendars.

 To install "Hello, OAuth2" on a locally-running instance of Mattermost follow these steps (go 1.16 is required):

 ```sh
 cd .../mattermost-plugin-apps/examples/go/hello-oauth2
 go run .
 ```

-In Mattermost desktop app run:
+In the Mattermost Desktop App run:

 ```
 /apps debug-add-manifest --url http://localhost:8080/manifest.json